 Wireless communication and postage line item includes all MCSAP eligible items such as cell phones, smart phones, iPads, and air cards for laptop computers.
-The amount of \$10,020.00 requested is based on an average amount anticipated of \$835.00 per month.
-This covers all MCSAP as well as New Entrant eligible personnel communications.
+The amount of \$42,000.00 requested is based on an average amount anticipated of \$3,500.00 per month.
+This covers all MCSAP, New Entrant, and Inspection Facility eligible personnel communications.
+FY 2024 update: TN is requesting a significant increase in this cost due to our intent to claim communication costs for all of the Inspection Facility personnel.

 CVSA decals are stickers given by troopers to indicate on a commercial vehicle that the vehicle has passed the North American Standard (NAS) Level I and/or Level V inspection.
-The anticipated cost for each quarter is \$875.00.
+FY 2024 update: The cost for the decals has increased so the anticipated cost for each quarter is \$1,037.50 for a total amount requested amount of \$4,150.00.